taylordaughtry/cartographer/README.md

 coordinates of where you'd like the map to render on pageload.
 (Your startPoint.)

-Here's how your start Cartographer in your JS controller:
+Here's how you initialize Cartographer in your JS controller:

 ```javascript
 Wee.Cartographer.init({